Owumaro/pokemon-map/README.md

 ## About

 Pokémon map is a very basic experiment (my first) with socket.io.
 The goal is to have multiple players on a Pokémon map (I choosed the FireRed/LeafGreen Pallet Town), and to be able to see other players moving in real time.
-I also added a chat to provide ways to curse at other people. :>
+I also added a chat to provide a way to curse at other people. :>

 I used `jQuery` and `bootstrap` for the client side program.
 I know the code is quite messy, I would like to switch to Angular.js but I don't have time right now.
 Also, Bootstrap style is in contradiction with the "retro pixel" style.